surafelasfawosen/Applied-Deep-Learning-PyTorch/README.md

-# 🧠 Applied Deep Learning & PyTorch: Beginner's Guide
+#  Applied Deep Learning & PyTorch: Guide

-Welcome to the **Applied Deep Learning & PyTorch Beginner's Guide**!
+Welcome to the **Applied Deep Learning & PyTorch  Guide**!
 This repository is designed to demystify neural networks, machine learning vs. deep learning, and PyTorch step-by-step.

 Whether you are completely new to artificial intelligence or looking for a structured, plain-English breakdown of core concepts, this guide and accompanying interactive Jupyter Notebook will give you a solid foundation.